elizarpif/myhttp/README.md

 ## As info

 1) Timeout.
 Http-requests have a timeout in 5 seconds
 2) Errors.
-If tool gets an error, the error is printed with address
+If tool gets an error, only address will be printed

 ### Example of work